ryanfreckleton/doctress/README.rst

 Architecture
 ============
-Dapper is built on top of docutils and doit.
+Doctress is built on top of docutils and doit.
 Docutils has a simple fundamental
 architecture:

 Docutils